dustinpfister/examples-electronjs/proto/electronjs-browser-window/README.md

 * have a custom menu for each type of window, main and child
 * have more than one index.html file

+* display current rev number
+* get started with some front end code for the child and main windows

 ## Getting this working

 with the root of this folder as the current working folder just do an npm install, and then an npm start.